2022 TX Governor Race

 Analysis

-Map of MECE (mutually exclusive and collectively exhaustive) partition of Texas into 12 regions.[154]
+Map of MECE (mutually exclusive and collectively exhaustive) partition of Texas into 12 regions[206]

 Texas Democrats hoped for Beto O'Rourke to achieve an upset over the incumbent Greg Abbott, which did not materialize.
 Abbott won by 10.9%, down from 13.3% in 2018.
 Abbott's margin was slightly larger than aggregate polling, but virtually in line with the last poll conducted.
-He won the vast majority of counties, mostly rural, and by significantly wide margins.
+He won the vast majority of counties (235 out of 254), mostly rural, and by significantly wide margins.
 In particular, 34 counties, mainly in West Texas and the Texas panhandle, gave Abbott over 90% of the vote.
-This was the most by any Texas Republican gubernatorial candidate, and the most for any candidate since Democrat Allan Shivers' 1954 re-election.[155]
+This was the most by any Texas Republican gubernatorial candidate, and the most for any candidate since Democrat Allan Shivers' 1954 re-election.[207]

-In DFW and Austin specifically, Republican strength has declined somewhat in these metros, with Abbott carrying Collin, Denton, Tarrant, and Williamson by 10.07%, 12.81%, 4.11%, and 0.62% respectively, down from his margins of 19.48%, 20.60%, 10.64%, and 10.71% from 2018.
+In DFW and Austin specifically, Republican strength had declined somewhat in these metros, with Abbott carrying Collin, Denton, Tarrant, and Williamson by 10.07%, 12.81%, 4.11%, and 0.62% respectively, down from his margins of 19.48%, 20.60%, 10.64%, and 10.71% from 2018.
 Excluding the largest metro areas, Abbott improved on his 2018 margins.

 Outside the Texas Triangle and Trans Pecos, the only other area O'Rourke won was heavily Hispanic South Texas along the U.S. border with Mexico.
 His performance was worse than Valdez's and his own from 2018, which continued the trend of rural Hispanic voters away from the Democrats towards Republicans, but he did outperform Biden from 2020.
 Counties that voted for Biden by single digits like Duval (2.61%), Starr (5%), and Maverick (9.45%); voted for O'Rourke 11.02%, 17.85%, and 17.68% respectively.
 Despite this improvement from the 2020 presidential race, Abbott flipped two heavily Hispanic counties, Zapata and Culberson (in the Trans Pecos).